njtransit 9 months ago

 (Separate from the bacteria themselves assisting in lactose digestion, there's even some chance that the positive or negative shock of a wildly-changed biome might epigenetically affect the beyond-childhood activation of the human genome's own lactase genes – a possibility mentioned in the middle of this microbiologist's writeup: https://www.cnn.com/2019/04/17/health/lactose-intolerance-mi... )

-• spondylosaurus a day ago
+• spondylosaurus 9 months ago

 My gastroenterologist says that intestinal illness can render you temporarily lactose intolerant for a few weeks after the fact.
 That might be what's happening to you, or some version of it!

-• lotsofpulp a day ago
+• lotsofpulp 9 months ago

 There are a billion plus South Asians that eat a ton of dairy.
 Cows are even sacred.